mikezila/uQuake3/README.md

 -- Faces
 -- Meshes
 -- Bezier patches
-- Textures are applies and mapped correctly.
+- Textures are applied and mapped correctly.

 ### What parts are not recreated?